rmbernardi/design-patterns-examples-java/README.md

-# Design Patterns Examples For Gamers, In Java
+# Design Patterns Examples, In Java
 This repository contains case studies of each of the twenty-three Gang-of-Four (GoF) design patterns, implemented in Java.
 The contexts of the case studies were created from typical scenarios that can be encountered in many of the commercially available fantasy, role-playing games.

 The examples are intended to be a tutorial for software developers that would like to become more familiar with design patterns.
 Though the examples here are presented in Java, the concepts are language-independent and can be implemented in other object-oriented languages such as C# or C++.